-- Can I prove that I have completed my studies during these 3 years (received 3 letters of completion by the schools where you’ve worked)?
+- Can I prove that I have completed my studies during these 3 years (received 3 letters of completion from the schools where you’ve worked)?

 - Can I declare that I have not received scholarship money from the AECID (a Spanish organization) nor from any organization in my home country during my time in Spain?

-- Do I have a valid student TIE?
-(Absolutely necessary in order to complete this application.)
+- Do I have a valid student TIE? (*This is no longer a mandatory requirement in order to complete this application.)

 Disclaimer: I’m not a lawyer nor can I provide any professional legal advice.
-I’m merely recounting my own personal experience with this visa application and the timeline I had in order to complete it.
-All advice I give is merely based on my own experience and opinion.
+I’m merely recounting my own personal experience regarding this visa application and the timeline I had in order to complete it.
+All advice I give is merely based on my own experience and research.